Satoshi628/PTGT/README.md

 Therefore, we propose Particle Tracking via Graph Transformer (PTGT), which takes into account the relationships among molecules, to solve these problems.

 ## Installation
-First, install packages for Python 3.7:
+Install packages for Python 3.7:
 ```
 git clone https://github.com/Satoshi628/PTGT.git
 cd PTGT
 pip install -r requirements.txt
 ```
-Next, Run the following code to generate a probability map of the numerator:
+Run the following code to generate a probability map of the numerator:
 ```
 python track_to_hdf5.py
 python generator_EP.py
 ```

-Then, you need to train 3D U-Net:
+You need to train 3D U-Net:
 ```
 python main_backbone.py
 ```